 Medications for Depersonalization can help to open the door for you, but you still must stand up and make the effort to walk through it yourself.

 Is it possible to recover without medication?

 Yes, absolutely.
 That’s what I did and what I have helped many thousands of people to do.
 And personally I tend to advise people to not rely on medication if possible as it overcomplicates the Depersonalization recovery process (which is actually quite simple).

 Yes, but you must be extremely vigilant to not depend solely on the medication.
 And remember that when you come off it you may be facing a different set of challenges, including dealing with temporarily increased levels of anxiety and DP because of the stress your body goes through when readjusting to the absence of the chemical.

 The bottom line is that recovery is 100% possible, whether you decide to use medication or not.
 Personally I believe that it’s easier without medication.
-But the important thing is that with either approach, you are actively and consistently changing your behaviours and thinking patterns to overwrite them with positive habits.
+But the important thing is that with either approach, you must actively and consistently change your behaviours to overwrite the thought-habits of Depersonalization.

 NB: If you decide to go on or come off medication, change your dosage etc, make sure that you consult your doctor before doing so.
-And when coming off medication, don’t just stop the dosage.
-Taper the dosage off slowly based on your doctor’s instructions.
+And when coming off medication, taper the dosage off slowly based on your doctor’s instructions.